Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/09-debug-walkthrough/AIE_Simulation/README.md

 This topic is a continuation of the [Deadlock Detection](./README.md#Deadlock-detection) section and walks you through the visualization of the deadlock (Lock stall and stream stall) in the Vitis Analyzer.

-1. After simulating with the `--hang-detect-time=60` option, open the `default.aierun_summary` file in the Vitis Analyzer.
+1. After simulating with the `--hang-detect-time=60` option, open the trace **analysis view -> aie_component -> AIE SIMULATOR/HARDWARE -> Run-aie_component -> Trace**.
-2. Click **Trace**, and expand the `data_shuffle` kernel function.
+2. Expand the `data_shuffle` kernel function.
 It ran for only two iterations and went into a stream stall.
 ![stream stall](./Images/stream_stall.PNG)
 3. Expand the `peak_detect` kernel function, and observe the lock stall after three iterations.
 ![lock stall](./Images/lock_stall.PNG)